RobisonTorres/ProjectsPython/README.md

 ### Projects related:

-  * Stock Management - json
+1. Stock Management - Using Json as database.
-  * Stock Management - Sql
+2. Stock Management - Using Flask & Sql (FrontEnd - BackEnd).